mll-lab-nu/MindCube/README.md

 - [ ] Add RL Training Description
 - [ ] Release RL Training Checkpoints

+## RL Data

+You could find a raw version of our RL training data at here: https://huggingface.co/datasets/yinbq/MindCube_RL/tree/main

 ## 🔗 Other MLL-Lab Projects

 Explore other exciting projects from our **MLL-Lab**: